Pleural Effusion and Asbestos

 - Mechanical pleurodesis is the most invasive of the two, which involves fusing the linings of both lungs together to prevent additional buildup.

 - Chemical pleurodesis is much more common and less invasive.
-It involves inserting talc chalk into the chest via a tube and small incision.
+It involves inserting talc chalk into the chest via a tube and a small incision.

 Pleural Effusion Prognosis